luechtdiode/GymCompetition/README.md

 - :arrow_down: ![Download Android-App](https://github.com/luechtdiode/GymCompetition/blob/master/mobile/dist/android-debug.apk)
 - :link: [Launch Web App](https://gymcompetition.mybluemix.net/)

 The App provides a platform for clubs, sponsors and public viewers.
 The clubs organize competitions and provide sponsoring-actions.
-The sponsors define their profil on wich sponsor-actions the want to bid some Money.
-Public viewer visit the Homepage of a competition, search for results and will be advertised by the sponsor-actions.
+The sponsors define their profile on which sponsor-actions the want to bid some money.
+Public viewer visit the homepage of a competition, search for results and will be advertised by the sponsor-actions.

 ## Goals
 * Bring Gym-Community together with sponsoring and publicity